Girgitt/pyLogTailWatcher/README.md

 2. supporting files rotation (to prevent missing tail of rotated file)

+3. supporting persistent checkpoints (optional; useful when code is used by a tail service which should not skip lines on restart)

 ### Why another tail in python?
 Well, none of the promising modules I tried (pygtail, tailchaser) worked on Windows 10 with python 2.7.
 Mainly for these resons: